home > html editors > microsoft publisher

 a.
 Using your mouse, move your cursor to the spot on the page where you would like the form.

-button or select View > Page > Code to enter the Code View.
+b.
+Click the button or select View > Page > Code to enter the Code View.

 c.
 Once in the Code View, verify that the cursor is located at the spot within the HTML code that you would like to insert your email form.

 d.
 Paste the form HTML into the code (Edit > Paste, or CTRL+V, or Right Click and Select Paste).
-If you do not have your form code created and copied, please read this tutorial to learn how to do so.

-button or select View > Page > Design to enter the Design View.
+e.
+Click the button or select View > Page > Design to enter the Design View.

 f.
 Verify that the form looks correct in the Design View